zephyrproject-rtos/zephyr/doc/guides/porting/arch.rst

-Stack overflows in user mode are recoverable (from the kernel's perspective) and require no special configuration; :kconfig:option:`CONFIG_HW_STACK_PROTECTION` only applies to catching overflows when the CPU is in sueprvisor mode.
+Stack overflows in user mode are recoverable (from the kernel's perspective) and require no special configuration; :kconfig:option:`CONFIG_HW_STACK_PROTECTION` only applies to catching overflows when the CPU is in supervisor mode.

 CPU-based stack overflow detection
 ----------------------------------